 The original recipe called for candied fruit, (which I leave to fruit cake) I just dont like candied fruit, Oh I said that, so I change to Maraschino cherries

-I have changed the name from cherry bars to “Cherry Slice” and instead of granulated sugar I use powered sugar in the crust.
+I have changed the name from cherry bars to “Cherry Slice” and instead of granulated sugar, I use powdered sugar in the crust.

-This is a holiday tradition I usually make at Christmas so it is kept for special occasions and to take for a desert to take to parties.
+This is a holiday tradition I usually make at Christmas so it is kept for special occasions and to take for a dessert to take to parties.
 You cant leave it alone!!

 Here Are More Bar Recipes